Working towards the fulfilment of interstellar spaceflight

 He was the originator and co-founder of the fusion starship study Project Icarus, and the co-founder to the laser sail Starship study Project Dragonfly.
 He was the Vice President and co-founder of the U.S non-profit Icarus Interstellar, and was the co-founder and Executive Director for the U.K not-for-profit the Initiative for Interstellar Studies, for which he now serves as President of the company.
 He is also a Fellow of the British Interplanetary Society, has served on its governing council and was the Assistant Editor and Chief Editor of the Journal of the British Interplanetary Society (JBIS).
 He is also a member of the Mars Society, the Planetary Society, and a Chartered Member of the Institute of Physics.
 He is an Associate Member of the International Association of Astronomical Artists and a member of the Smithsonian National Air & Space Society.

-He is also the founder and Managing Director of the aerospace consultancy company Stellar Engines Ltd. He is also the Managing Director of the property and investment company Terra Altair Ltd. He was also one of the co-founders of the company Nebula Sciences Ltd, which conducts high altitude balloon launches to bring down the cost of access to near space for all, and he serves as the technical science lead director.
+He is also the founder and Managing Director of the aerospace consultancy company Stellar Engines Ltd. He is also the Managing Director of the property and investment company Terra Altair Ltd. He was also one of the co-founders of the company Nebula Sciences Ltd, which conducted high altitude balloon launches, and he served as the technical science lead director.
 He enjoyed a long career working as a physicist for the UK Ministry of Defence on ballistic missile technology.
 He has also been a College teacher of Engineering Design for two years and a University Lecturer of Space Science for three years at Reading University.
 He is currently a Visiting Lecturer at the International Space University.
-He also serves on the Breakthrough Initiative Project Starshot Advisory Committee.
+He also serves on the Breakthrough Initiative Project Starshot Advisory Committee and has acted as an advisor to the United States Air Force.

 He has published numerous technical and popular articles associated with interstellar flight and has also been involved with the production of numerous books.
 He also enjoys reading and writing science fiction and has published several short stories.
 He is currently working on his first science fiction novel and has interests in ancient studies, theoretical physics and astronomy and the welfare and rights of animals.